SamMatzko/SamMatzko/README.md

 Aside from being handy, GitHub has literally _saved my life_; the Sortery project on my computer got deleted somehow, and it was only because I had put it on GitHub that I could recover it!

 Be creative, be nice, be open and welcoming, and always improve where possible.
-And speaking of improving, if any of you find any problems with any of my projects, let me know, or even better, fix it yourself!
+And speaking of improving, if any of you find any problems with any of my projects, let me know, or even better, submit a pull request to fix it yourself!
 I hope my apps come in useful and/or enjoyable!